 This course comprises 144 points, over three parts A, B and C. Students complete a minimum of 96 points of business science listed study over Part A and Part B, and 48 points of free electives in Part C.

 Elective units can be at any level unless otherwise specified.
-In choosing your units you must ensure that you complete no more than 10 level one units (60 points) for credit to this course, and that you complete at least six units (36 points) at level 3 of which at least four (24 points) must be Bachelor of Business Science listed units.
+In choosing your units you must ensure that you complete no more than 10 level one units (60 points) for credit to this course, and at least 6 units (36 points) at level 3 of which at least four (24 points) must be Bachelor of Business Science listed units.

 Part A. Business science specified study (48 points)